[1] "data.frame"

 ?iris

-The last command opens the help window where we can find information about these data.
-As we see it contains the measurements in centimeters of the variables sepal length and width and petal length and width, respectively, for 150 flowers from each of 3 species of iris.
+We recall that the dataset contains measurements in centimeters of the variables sepal length and width and petal length and width, respectively, for 150 flowers from each of 3 species of iris.
 The species are Iris setosa, versicolor, and virginica.

 Initially, lets store the numerical data in an object y